OnePersonLabs/asset-mcp/README.md

 - **`get_job`**: Check the status and get results of any task.
 - **`get_balance`**: Check your current Meshy credit balance.

+## Extending to New Backends

+The architecture is designed to be easily extensible.
+To add support for a new asset generation backend:

+1. Create a new provider in the `src/providers/` directory
+2. Implement the required interface methods
+3. Register the provider in the main configuration
+4. The new backend will automatically be available through the same unified tools

 ## License